maheshmahi24/newrepo/README.md

 # newrepo
-this repositary used for combined of git jenkins and maven
+this repositary used for combined of git jenkins and maven checking for vs code